Increasing the Efficiency of Policy Learning for Autonomous Vehicles by Multi-Task Representation Learning: CONCLUSIONS

 \section{CONCLUSIONS}

 Machine learning presents an important avenue to handle the complexity of situations in autonomous driving but its applicability is significantly hindered by the huge amounts of data needed for learning.
 In this paper, we proposed a multi-head VAE network with a bird's eye view input and task-relevant heads to learn efficient latent-space representations.
 These representations can then be used to train a driving policy more efficiently.
-Experimental comparison against baselines in two scenarios showed that the use of task-relevant heads in representation learning improves policy learning in three ways: the policy quality is better, the learning converges faster, and policy learning requires less data.
+Experimental comparison against baselines in two scenarios showed that the use of task-relevant heads in representation learning improves policy learning in four ways: the policy quality is better, the learning converges faster, policy learning requires less data, and the learned policy generalizes better to new scenarios.
 The proposed approach can be easily extended to other task-relevant factors if they can be encoded as images.

 In real traffic environments, multiple vehicles with different driving policies interact with each other.
 In this case, generalization capability of a representation would likely benefit from disentanglement of that representation with respect to the different actors.
 The use of multi-task learning similar to this paper thus seems to provide a valuable avenue towards autonomous driving in complex traffic conditions.